craftcms/docs/docs/commerce/3.x/adjusters.md

 # Adjusters

 Adjusters are classes that return adjustment models to the cart.
-Adjustment models contain an amount which modifies the price of the order or line item.
+Each adjustment model contains an amount which modifies the price of the order or line item.
 Adjustment models always belong to the order, but can optionally belong to a line item.

 Custom adjusters are only available in the Pro edition of Craft Commerce.

-An adjuster class implements the Adjuster Interface found at `vendor/craftcms/commerce/src/base/AdjusterInterface.php`.
+An adjuster class implements the [Adjuster Interface](api:craft\commerce\base\AdjusterInterface).

 ## Register a New Adjuster

-To have your adjuster class be found, simply append your adjuster class to the `types` array attribute in the `OrderAdjustments::EVENT_REGISTER_ORDER_ADJUSTERS` event model.
+To register your adjuster class, append it to the `types` array attribute in the `OrderAdjustments::EVENT_REGISTER_ORDER_ADJUSTERS` event model.

 ```php